Pregnancy Insomnia

 Insomnia is having trouble falling or staying asleep that carries over into daytime tiredness.
 When insomnia occurs due to pregnancy-related factors, it is sometimes called pregnancy insomnia.

 For many people, sleep problems may appear for the first time during pregnancy.
 Pregnant people may experience poor-quality or not enough sleep.
 They may sleep less deeply and wake up often during the night.
-Due to poor sleep, pregnant people may then feel sleepy during the day.

 People who already have a sleep disorder may find the symptoms get stronger during pregnancy, while people who have never had sleep problems may develop them for the first time.